nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/nuxeo-shell.md

         date: '2010-11-23 21:09'
         message: ''
         version: '1'
 ---

+{{! excerpt}}
 Nuxeo Shell works on top of Nuxeo Content Automation Client and is using the REST API provided by the Automation framework.
-Because it is using HTTP to communicate with the server the Shell can be used against any Nuxeo distribution which includes the automation framework.
+Because it is using HTTP to communicate with the server, the Shell can be used against any Nuxeo distribution which includes the automation framework.
+{{! /excerpt}}

 This also means, most of the Shell commands are implemented as remote Automation operations.

-&nbsp;

 {{#> callout type='info' heading='Downloads'}}
 The Nuxeo Shell is available at the Admin Center, in the "Monitoring" tab and also as a WebEngine site at [http://NUXEO_SERVER/nuxeo/site/shell](http://hostport).

 Nuxeo Shell can be installed in Eclipse adding the following repository: Nuxeo ECR - [http://osgi.nuxeo.org/p2/ecr/ide/](http://osgi.nuxeo.org/p2/ecr/ide/), then install "ECR Shell Feature".

 [Download the last released version of Nuxeo Shell](http://www.nuxeo.org/static/latest-release/nuxeo-shell) for a manual install.
 You can browse available versions at [https://maven.nuxeo.org](https://maven.nuxeo.org/nexus/index.html#nexus-search;gav~org.nuxeo.shell~nuxeo-shell~~~) (or pick [latest](https://maven.nuxeo.org/nexus/service/local/artifact/maven/redirect?r=public-releases&g=org.nuxeo.shell&a=nuxeo-shell&v=LATEST&e=jar)).
 {{/callout}}

 ## Overview